• Skip to primary navigation

 Hike in Pinnacle Mountain State Park

 Although both of these trails are marked strenuous, I’d say that the West Summit Trail is more of a moderate trail.
-It does have a number of rocks you have to climb up, but if you have shoes with good grip (which I highly recommend) it isn’t too laboring!
-There are also a number of spots you can sit and rest as you make your way up the trail.
+It does have several rocks you have to climb up, but if you have shoes with good grip (which I highly recommend) it isn’t too laboring!
+There are also many spots you can sit and rest as you make your way up the trail.

 Explore the Museum of Discovery